 Launched last year by Southwark Council, Fizz Free February 2019 is uniting people across the country in a bid to #gofizzfree and make healthy choices instead.
 From Sandwell to Barnsley, Kent to Newcastle, Northampton to Lancashire, councils and individual councillors have all signed up in a bid to tackle obesity and tooth decay.
+Cutting out sugary drinks and food and also attending regular Dentist Sacramento checkups are vital to maintaining good dental health to avoid tooth decay.
 Many areas have followed Southwark’s lead in encouraging schools to sign up and get involved, as one of the key objectives of the campaign is tackling childhood obesity.

 This week, representatives from campaigning groups, health organisations, local businesses, charities and local government came together in the Houses of Parliament to hear from key speakers including Fizz Free February spokesperson Cllr Evelyn Akoto, Tom Watson MP, Mick Armstrong Chair of The British Dental Association and Ben Reynolds, Deputy CEO of Sustain.